 Artist, Actor, Author and Activist

 Tuesday, October 15, 2019 · Strahan Arena · 7:30 p.m.

 Academy Award, Golden Globe, Emmy and Grammy-winning artist, actor, author and activist, Common continues to break down barriers with a multitude of critically acclaimed, diverse roles and continued success at the box office.

-Common's 12th album, Let Love, will be released on August 30, 2019, featuring the new single, "Show Me That You Love."
+Common's 12th album, Let Love, was released on August 30, 2019, featuring the new single, "Show Me That You Love."
 His previous studio album, Black America Again, was released in November 2016.
 It included the socially conscious single "Black America Again," featuring Stevie Wonder and the anthem "Letter to the Free," the end-title track to Ava Duvernay's powerful Oscar-nominated documentary 13th, for which he also received the 2017 Emmy for Best Music and Lyrics.
 After collaborating on the album, Common, Robert Glasper and Karriem Riggins joined together to form the supergroup, August Greene.
 The trio made their live debut in January 2018 at New York's Highline Ballroom as part of Glasper's annual Grammy Awards party and released their first joint album through Amazon Music.

 Common was recently featured on Andra Day's song for Open Road Films' Marshall soundtrack, "Stand Up for Something," co-written by Common and eight-time Academy Award nominee Diane Warren.
 The original song received nominations for an Oscar, a Grammy, an NAACP Image Award and a Critics' Choice Award, as well as the Hollywood Song Award at the 2017 Hollywood Film Awards.